pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 NB: The climate change terms used in the initial analysis are: “climate change” “global warming” “greenhouse effect” “climate catastrophe” “climate emergency” “climate crisis” and “global heating.”
-In this section, I build a corpus of NYT article from 1995 to 2022 that include terms of climate change.
 To select these terms, I drew from some established work ([see Lineman et al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138996), or [Kumar and